yangruihan/GM/README.md

 # GM

-GM A dynamic interpretation toy programming language, which syntax like LISP.
+GM is a dynamic interpretation toy programming language, which syntax like LISP.

 ## Screenshots